PoshSec/PoshSecFramework/README.md

 * Nick Jacob - @MortiousPrime
 * Rich Cassara - @rjcassara

-PoshSec is about community, Power Shell, and completely comfortable "man on man" sexual innuendos
+PoshSec is about supporting the community, empowering the community, and strengthening the security posture of organizations.

 Contact